 Jazz Vespers

-This month, be sure to join us in-person on Sunday, September 21st, 2025 at 4:50pm when we kickoff our new 2025-2026 Jazz Vespers series in our recently renovated St. James Lutheran Church building — our special guest musician for this live performance is Paul Mazzio on trumpet & flugelhorn.
+This month, be sure to join us in-person on Sunday, October 19th, 2025 at 4:50pm when we continue our new 2025-2026 Jazz Vespers series in our recently renovated St. James Lutheran Church building — our special guest musician for this live performance is John Nastos on woodwinds.

-Musical accompaniment by Mike Horsfall on piano, Laurent Nickel on bass, and Tim Rap on drums.
+Musical accompaniment by Mike Horsfall on piano, Kevin Deitz on bass, and Tim Rap on drums.
 Della Simone is serving as cantor, and Pastor David Knapp is our liturgist.

-Next month we invite you to attend again in our St. James sanctuary and we ask you to make a freewill donation (offering) to help support our musicians as we continue our new 2025-2026 season — with a performance by John Nastos on woodwinds — at 4:50pm on Sunday, October 19th, 2025.
+Next month we invite you to attend again in our St. James sanctuary and we ask you to make a freewill donation (offering) to help support our musicians as we continue our new 2025-2026 season — with a performance by Israel Annoh on percussion, Kevin Dietz on bass, and Mike Horsfall on vibes — at 4:50pm on Sunday, November 16th, 2025.
 You can now find the complete 2025-2026 Jazz Vespers guest artist schedule further down on this webpage.
 Although we have resumed our St. James Jazz Vespers series in-person — please remember that you may also continue to enjoy our prior Jazz Vespers on video.

 You may also continue to find links to some of our previous Jazz Vespers recordings by navigating to “Communications > Music” on the main navigation menu at the top of the page.
 Or you can click here to be linked directly to the “Music” page.